wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/education-deploy-applications/includes/deploy-microsoft-store.md

 ## Get apps and content

 You can browse and search for all products in the Store for Education catalog.
 There are both free and paid-for applications.
 Applications are added to the Store for Education so you should check back from time to time.
 Currently, you can pay for apps with a credit card, and some items can be paid for with an invoice.
-Additional payment options are planned for future releases.

 There are two applications types in the Store for Education